Youth Garden Grants

 Katie’s Krops Accepting Applications for Youth Garden Grants

-Katie’s Krops is accepting applications from youth between the ages of 9 and 16 for grants to start a Katie’s Krops vegetable garden in their community with the purpose of donating the whole harvest to people in need.
+Katie’s Krops is accepting applications from youth between the ages of 9 and 16 for grants to start a Katie’s Krops vegetable garden in their community with the purpose of donating the harvest to people in need.

 See the Katie’s Krops website for complete program guidelines and application instructions.